psu13/mutable-hakyll/posts/aieeek.md

    who (like me) hate the bots also say a lot of really dumb shit.
 I will try to not say too much dumb shit, but some will leak out I'm sure.

-3. Finally, all of this "vibe coding" (or "vibe writing", for that matter) is stupid, and destructive, and actively harmful.
+3. Finally, all of this "vibe coding" (and "vibe writing", for that matter) is stupid, and destructive, and actively harmful.
 As an extension of this, the idea of using these machines as "creative" tools is as insulting to actual acts of creativity as it is idiotic.